derektypist/drum-machine/README.md

 This project uses HTML5, CSS3, Bootstrap 4.4.1 and React.
 Other Technologies include Google Fonts and HTML5 Audio.

+## Testing

+Ensure all user stories have been met.

 ## Credits

 ### Content